laurapacilio/laurapacilio.github.io/worksamples.md

 ---
 <br>
 I led the development of all documentation for the HashiCorp Cloud Platform (HCP) Packer Beta and General Availability launches.
 I worked with engineering and product marketing to make sure the content was technically accurate and aligned with our marketing messaging.
 I also acquired configuration examples and used them to test the product before launch. and collaborated with the marketing team to bring the story to life.
-Below are a few of my favorites.
 * **Written:** August 2021 - April 2022
 * **Audience:** Practitioners with some familiarity with HashiCorp Packer (technical audience)